-Process for Developing WCCNM WIOA Local Plan
+5. Process for Developing WCCNM WIOA Local Plan

 In accordance with §679.580(a), the WCCNM Central Region Board approved the development of a "Four-year Plan Ad Hoc Committee."
-The WCCNM Local Plan Ad Hoc Committee consists of five (5) Board members representing Bernalillo, Sandoval, Valencia and Torrance Counties as well as partner representatives from New Mexico Department of Vocational Rehabilitation (NMDVR), Albuquerque Job Corps, National Indian Council on Aging (NICOA); Senior Community Service Employment Program (SCSEP), training providers including CNM, UNM Valencia, Gordon Bernell and Albuquerque Job Corps.
+The WCCNM Local Plan Ad Hoc Committee consists of five (5) Board members representing Bernalillo, Sandoval, Valencia and Torrance Counties as well as partner representatives from New Mexico Department of Vocational Rehabilitation (NMDVR), Albuquerque Job Corps, National Indian Council on Aging (NICOA); Senior Community Service Employment Program (SCSEP), training providers including CNM, UNM Valencia, Gordon Bernell and New Mexico Higher Education Department (NMHED), New Mexico Public Education Department (NMPED), and New Mexico Department of Workforce Solutions (NMDWS).
+In addition, beginning on August 26, 2024, all WCCNM Board Members were sent the local plan drafts for their review and comment.

-The WCCNM Ad Hoc Committee members worked collaboratively from August 22, 2024, through September 6, 2024, to develop the WCCNM Local Plan, including providing plan input and engaging entities in the development of the WCCNM's WIOA Local Workforce Development Plan for Program Years 2024 -2027.
+The WCCNM Ad Hoc Committee members worked collaboratively from August 22, 2024, through October 8, 2024, to develop the plan, including providing input and engaging entities in the development of the WCCNM's WIOA Local Workforce Development Plan for Program Years 2024 -2027.
 The Ad Hoc Committee's membership is representative of a wide variety of entities, including the WCCNM Full Board Membership, which includes all the WIOA mandated partners as well as all other required members defined.
 In addition, the Ad Hoc Committee reached out to the WCCNM One-Stops in the Central Region which includes all WIOA required partners as well as affiliated programs and services (internal and external).